 Cash from savings is king in equity injections, but other sources can also be used.

-A borrower can take out a separate, personal loan for the equity injection as long as “repayment [can be] demonstrated to come from a source other than the cash flow of the business (the salary paid to the owner by the business does not qualify).”
+A borrower can take out a separate, personal loan for the equity injection as long as (according to the SBA) “repayment [can be] demonstrated to come from a source other than the cash flow of the business (the salary paid to the owner by the business does not qualify).”

 In some cases, buyers draw on their home equity line of credit.
 However, salary, wages, rental or other income which is not sourced from the acquired business must be sufficient to cover the home equity payments.